- 1 What Are Dry Eyes?

 Commonly, dry eyes occur when the water layer of tears is insufficient.
 This condition, called KeratoConjunctivitis Sicca (KCS), is also known as Dry Eye Syndrome.

-The middle layer consisting of water and salt and is the thickest.
-The tear glands or the Lacrimal Glands produce this layer.
-They help cleanse the eyes and wash away foreign particles and irritants.
-Problems with this layer may lead to instability of the film.
+The middle layer consisting of water and salt is the thickest.
+The tear glands or the Lacrimal glands produce this layer.
+It helps cleanse the eyes and wash away foreign particles and irritants.
+Problems with this layer may lead to the instability of the film.
 If the water layer is too thin, the oil and mucus layers come in contact with each other, resulting in a sticky secretion, a well-known symptom of dry eyes.

 The inner layer of mucus makes the tears spread evenly over the eyes.
 Any up and down can lead to dry patches on the cornea, the front surface of the eye.

 Each of these protects and nourishes the front surface of the eye.
 Due to a deficiency in any of the layers, dry, If the tears evaporate too fast or do not spread over the cornea, dry eye symptoms can develop.

 Symptoms and signs of dry eyes and dry eye syndrome are: